Kitura/kitura.dev/en/starter/xcode.md

 Swift Package Manager can generate an Xcode project for you by reading your project's `Package.swift` file.
 It will automatically set up several targets that will be built using Xcode &mdash; note that when Xcode builds the project it is not using `swift build`, rather it uses its internal build process.

-> ![lightbulb]
-Note: Before starting this, make sure you can successfully build and run your Kitura app from the command-line using `swift build`.
+> ![tip]
+Tip: Before starting this, make sure you can successfully build and run your Kitura app from the command-line using `swift build`.

 <span class="arrow">&#8227;</span> Go to your project directory where you have your `Package.swift` file